What is mortgage amortization?

 Mortgage amortization chart

-As you can see on the chart below, it’s not until year 19 that the amount of principal the homeowner has paid surpasses the amount of interest.
+As you can see on the sample chart below, it’s not until year 19 that the amount of principal the homeowner has paid surpasses the amount of interest.

 Examples generated using The Mortgage Reports mortgage calculator